Midwife in the Tire Swing

 “Demerol will do it,” said Amberson Nichols, anesthetist.
 “Let me know what the gods are saying.”

 Honk, honk.
-Two beeps from down by the road.
-Roberta Weybold, the postal route driver.
+Two beeps from down by the road—Roberta Stubbins, the postal route driver.
 Then two more quickly, followed by a longer blast.
-A package that wouldn’t fit inside the mailbox and heavy enough so that she refused to hoof it up the hill past the Lucy scarecrow, the maple trees, the brush-hogged canes and the apple orchard.
+A package that wouldn’t fit inside the mailbox and she refused to hoof it up the hill past the Lucy scarecrow, the maple trees, the brush-hogged canes and the apple orchard.
 Sarah Drye had mail and Roberta was impatient.
 With a new woman in the house would come the expected onslaught of junk mail—catalogs and past-due bills, the baggage that followed people from habitation to habitation, followed them in life and continued long past their deaths, all on the bent backs of letter carriers.
 That she loved to aggravate Lucy was a tradition hallowed by repetition; they had played this game together for thirty years or more.
 By the time Lucy would have gathered up his walker and his pants and got both arms in the sleeves of his jacket and started down the path to the road, Roberta could be seen departing in a yellow-white cloud of lime dust.
 There was no dust today.
 The rain had been falling since before dawn.

 “I separated the rhubarb yesterday,” Lucy said.
 He looked toward the near side of the cane-and-orchard devastation.
 A row of what appeared to be freshly-dug graves lay neatly mulched.
 “Hope it doesn’t drown.”